Avergrove/avergroves-learning-notes/docs/tetris/7-2_stacking.md

 Realistically, despite being called LST, you really should be using every tool in your disposal to keep the TSD chain going!

+### Parity resolution
+- If you've messed up the 1-2-1-2 pattern on LST stacking, you can try using the following to recover:
+    - Zipper: Used to create fractals.
+A grim grotto skim that narrows the hole into the well.

+## Parity Resolution
+- If you notice, there are 3 configurations on the 2 side, it can be jag in (hole is closer to center of board), jag out, and flat.
+You should try and pay attention and learn how to resolve this parity!
+- LST uses a jag in and flat.
+    - Jag-in: Place an S/Z piece
+    - Flat: Place a J/L piece
+- When Jagged-out, you can use a single T piece to convert back to jag-in.

+The following techniques will is a list of possible solutions you can use
+    - STSD
+    - BT STSD
+    - DT Cannon + Triple Double
+    - Purple Rain + Yoshihiro SD

+As always, none of this will work if your 7-stack is waaaay too high up already without any prophecy solutions.. stack flat!
+If you can't immediately see a solution, try and leave a 5-wide hole around your well.
+You should still have plenty of workspace to do things!

 ## Purple Rain -> Yoshihiro SD
 Sometimes you just have too many Ts in your queue bunched up together.
 Or maybe your two side is just dead flat, or of similar height difference to your 7 side and makes ST / LST difficult.